Estonian Style Sauerkraut with Pork and Barley is called ” Mulgikapsad”. Kapsad- means Cabbage and

 Traditional Estonian food

 - 1 kg Sauerkraut, fermented cabbage, Hapukapsas

 - 0,5 glass of pearl barley

 - 0,5 kg fat pork

-- (chopped onion, if you like), salt, pepper, sugar, cumin for seasoning
+- (chopped onion, if you like), salt, pepper, sugar, caraway seeds for seasoning

 - Put half the quantity of sauerkraut on to bottom of thick-bottomed pot and add washed grits and meat.